0xPIT/ESParklines/README.md

 # ESParklines
-Nice [Sparklines](https://en.wikipedia.org/wiki/Sparkline) for ESP8266, ESP32, Arduino
+Nice sparklines for ESP8266, ESP32, Arduino

-- Renders sparklines using passed function to draw a line
+[Sparklines](https://en.wikipedia.org/wiki/Sparkline) are small, high resolution graphics embedded in a context of words, numbers or images".
+Edward Tufte describes sparklines as "data-intense, design-simple, word-sized graphics".

+This library
-- Holds a buffer of any numeric data type of speficied size
+- holds a buffer of any numeric data type of speficied size
+- renders sparklines using passed-in function to draw a line

 Read more about Sparklines [here](https://www.edwardtufte.com/bboard/q-and-a-fetch-msg?msg_id=0001OR).